-A week ago (Oct 19), the theme for my commute was ebola.
-The U.S. was reeling because a nurse from Texas got on a flight to Cleveland and potentially exposed herself to a whole schwack of people.
+A week ago (Oct 19), the theme for my commute was Ebola.
+The U.S. was reeling because a nurse from Texas got on a flight to Cleveland and potentially exposed herself to a whole thwack of people.

 On that same day, when I arrived in Vancouver, Canadian border patrol was aggressively questioning people about their travel history.

 “Have you been to Africa in the last month?”, the nice border agent asked me as I passed through the Nexus line (normally I talk to no one).

 “No. Who goes to Africa?”
 The who does that is my typical response to everything while in travel mode.
 I find it diffuses a lot of bureaucracy and makes people friendlier.